 - National Development Council NDC (Hay’adda Abaabul ka Saarka) - NDC Law No. 48/2011

 - Quality Control Commission.
 Organic bill at the House (as at Dec 2014)

 - ICT Commission

 - National Sadaqa (Alms) Commission

 - Diaspora Agency

-Two other public autonomous organisations which are not listed in the national budget and have their own budgets are:
+Two other public autonomous organisations which have their own budgets are: